vermashresth/contributions/README.md

 * ## Make changes to the code.
 Then, to stage these changes run
-`git add .` if you want to add all changed files or `git add <file_names>` if you want to add specific files Then commit your changes with a meaning full message `git commit -m "added new feature"` and then push these changes to your fork
+`git add .` if you want to add all changed files or `git add <file_names>` if you want to add specific files to the staging area.
+Then commit your changes with a meaningfull message `git commit -m "added new feature"` and then push these changes to your fork.
 `git push origin my-new-feature`

 * ## Make a pull request
-On GitHub, on your forked repo, switch your branch from dropdown menu to my-new-feature You will see the message of how many commits your branch is ahead of upstream/master Now click on Pull Request, enter a title for the set of changes, and some explanation of what you’ve done.
+On GitHub, on your forked repo, switch your branch from dropdown menu to my-new-feature.
+You will see the message of how many commits your branch is ahead of upstream/master.
+Now click on Pull Request, enter a title for the set of changes, and some explanation of what you’ve done.
 If there is anything you’d like particular attention for, like a complicated change or some code you are not happy with, add the details here.

 * ## Revise and push as necessary